polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 7. Click OK.
 The required programming file is selected and ready to be programmed in the
 8. The FlashPro Express window appears as shown in the following Confirm that a programmer number appears in the Programmer field.
 If it does not, confirm the board connections and click Refresh/Rescan Programmers.
 ![Scanning and Running the Programmer](images/fp-program.png)
-9. Click RUN.
+1. Click RUN.
 When the device is programmed successfully, a RUN PASSED status is displayed as shown in the following figure.
-See Running the Demo, page 31 to run the demo.
 ![Scanning and Running the Programmer](images/fp-programmed.png)

 #### Linux Environment